chavolla/crate-connect/README.md

 var db = new Crate({
   host: 'localhost', //Defaults to localhost
   port: 4200, //Defaults to 4200
+  //If required, it can added basic authentication credentials auth:"user:password",
   // You can also send in a cluster of nodes
   cluster: [
       {